 - 1. Receive information from the Designated Individual.
-The CA will ask the Designated Individual to submit the following information: name, title, organization (Applicant) name, email address, and telephone number for use in the Notarization process and the web-based F2F process described in Sections 2 and 3 below. - 2.
+The CA will ask the Designated Individual to submit the following information: name, email address, and telephone number for use in the Notarization process described in Sections 2 and 3 below. - 2.
 Conduct Notarization Process.
 The CA will arrange for a Notary to meet with the Designated Individual.
 The Notary MUST NOT be an employee of the Subscriber or a member of any law firm used by the Subscriber.
 The Notarization process MAY be performed by Remote Notarization, provided that it is conducted in accordance with applicable law in the Notary's jurisdiction.
 The Designated Individual MUST be located in a jurisdiction in which the Notary is permitted to Notarize according to applicable law.

 The CA will provide the Notary in advance with a Verification Document for the Designated Individual to sign before the Notary and be Notarized.
 The notary should be instructed to confirm the Designated Individual's face conforms to the photo on the Designated Individual's photo ID, and that the name of the Designated Individual listed on the photo ID conforms to the Designated Individual name on the Verification Document.
-The Notary must observe the Designated Individual as he or she signs the Verification Document, then Notarize the Verification Document, The Notary should record any required details of the Notarization process in the Notary's notary journal (or equivalent) as normally required in the jurisdiction for a Notarization.
-Digital signatures may be used if accepted in the jurisdiction.
+The Notary must observe the Designated Individual as he or she signs the Verification Document, then Notarize the Verification Document, The Notary should record any required details of the Notarization process in the Notary's notary journal (or equivalent) as normally required in the jurisdiction.